maplesond/spectre/doc/source/index.rst

 Acknowledgements
 ================

-add some stuff here.
+TODO: add some stuff here.
 UEA and TGAC.
-Any funding, etc.
+Any funding, etc...

 .. _contact: